Netherlands women's national water polo team

 The Netherlands women's national water polo team is the national team of the Kingdom of the Netherlands.
 It was one of the leading teams in the world during the 1980s and 1990s.
-More recently they claimed the gold medal at the 2008 Beijing Olympics.
+More recently they are one of the top teams again claiming the gold medal at the 2008 Beijing Olympics, the 2023 World Championships and the 2024 European Championships.
 The team is governed by the Koninklijke Nederlandse Zwembond (KNZB).